AshiInSun/PKS_method/README.md

 Python code to generate uniformly at random graphs obeying a given set of constraints.

 ## Documentation
-* A documentation is available at [readthedocs](https://k-edge-swap.readthedocs.io/en/latest/)
+* A detailed documentation is available at [readthedocs](https://k-edge-swap.readthedocs.io/en/latest/)

 ## Installation